simonmichael/hledger/hledger/hledger.m4.md

 - If you have [P directives](#declaring-market-prices),
   they determine which commodities `-V` will convert, and to what.

-- If you have no P directives, and use the `--infer-market-price` flag, [transaction prices](#transaction-prices) determine it.
+- If you have no P directives, and use the `--infer-market-prices` flag, [transaction prices](#transaction-prices) determine it.

 Amounts for which no valuation commodity can be found are not converted.